 The Motivational Interviewing Network of Trainers (MINT) shows how motivational interviewing can help people overcome ambivalence towards change.

-Career OneStop offers resources to help guide students, parents, and career advisors in their search for employment and educational opportunities.
+Career OneStop offers resources to help young adults in their search for employment and educational opportunities

 Policy & Research